What is this site about?

-At the same time we hope to satisfy the curiosity of engineering students and professionals seeking more detailed information about these iconic structures, both of which were at the forefront of engineering when they were built.
-We have woven a greater level of engineering detail in behind the main story, by creating links part way down each page, at the end of given subsection, “for more about” that specific subject.
-If you follow these detailed diversions you will find a link at the bottom of the detailed page to return to where you were in the main text.
+At the same time, we hope to satisfy the curiosity of engineering students and professionals seeking more detailed information about these iconic structures, both of which were at the forefront of engineering when they were built.
+We have woven a greater level of engineering detail in behind the main story, by creating a link from the end of each relevant subsection, “for more about” that specific subject.
+If you follow any one of these detailed diversions you will find a link at the bottom of the detailed page to return to where you were in the main text.

 Watch the video

 If you feel more comfortable watching a video introduction, there is also a short film “The Construction of the Second Severn Crossing” [https://www.youtube.com/watch?v=c9tDRfzffI4].
 This graphically demonstrates the challenges faced and magnificently overcome in the construction of that structure.